About

 I’m a writer of fiction and nonfiction.
 For more than two decades my work has explored the intersection of religion, horror, creativity, consciousness, and culture.

-In my fiction, this has often taken the form of weird or cosmic horror stories in which the understory of the soul becomes the surface of the narrative.
-In my nonfiction, it emerges as reflection on creativity, supernatural horror, and spiritual awakening, sometimes involving the ancient idea of the daemon muse or inner genius.
+In my fiction, this has often taken the form of weird or cosmic horror.
+In my nonfiction, it emerges as reflection on creativity, spiritual awakening, and the mysterious forces that shape both artistic and inner life.

 Occasionally, I engage in one-to-one dialogical work with writers and thinkers who find themselves navigating difficult creative, philosophical, or spiritual terrain.